-- 2.5.1 The proposals consists of the development of an approximately 5MWp solar farm within two deployment zones (Areas D and E) within the Moneystone Quarry complex, as shown in Drawing No. SBC1049/17/06.
-Area B is not proposed for solar deployment and will be used for a biodiversity enhancement.
-Earthworks to accommodate the deployment areas have already been undertaken as part of the approved restoration of the quarry. - 2.5.2 The earthworks has resulted in a reduction of the impermeable area associated with the existing site (pre-restoration works) and therefore a reduction in any associated flood risk to the site or surrounding land.
-The restored quarry surfaces are therefore considered to be representative of greenfield runoff conditions.
-The re-graded surfaces have been compacted to provide a CBR of at least 3%.
-Existing topsoil will be relayed over Areas B and D, whilst existing topsoil and tailings will be used to cover Area E. - 2.5.3 The mounting frames will be matt finished galvanised steel with steel posts of 200mm diameter, driven (screwed or piled) into the ground, without the need for concrete foundations to a depth of approximately 1.50m.
-Towards the southern extent of area E the panel arrays may be secured by ballast blocks or the ground mount tree system.
-However, this will be confirmed following further site investigation.
-Drawing SBC1049/1/03 provides a specification of the panel and frames.
-The panels will be approximately 200 (+/- 100) to the horizontal. - 2.5.4 The arrays will be connected to inverter and transformer stations which will allow electricity to be transferred around the site at an appropriate voltage.
+- 2.5.1 The proposals consists of the development of an approximately 8.5MWp solar farm within three development zones (Areas B, D and E) within the Moneystone Quarry complex, as shown in Drawing No. SBC1000/17/07.
+All three panel development areas across the quarry site will undergo earthworks to achieve appropriate ground conditions.
+These earthworks will be undertaken as part of the approved restoration of the quarry. - 2.5.2 The earthworks will result in a reduction of the impermeable area associated with the existing site and therefore reduce any associated flood risk to the site or surrounding land.
+The proposed restored quarry surfaces are therefore considered to be representative of greenfield runoff conditions.
+Once regraded the surfaces of Areas B, D and E will be compacted to provide a CBR of at least 3% and then topsoiled.
+Existing topsoil will be relayed over Areas B and D, whilst existing topsoil and tailings will be used to cover Area E. - 2.5.3 All panels will be mounted on and the maximum height of the panels will be 3m above ground level, the lowest part of the panel will be circa 1m above ground level.
+The rows of panels will be aligned east to west, south facing and set between 3 and 6m apart to allow for overshadowing and scheduled maintenance of the panels.
+The mounting frames will be matt finished galvanised steel with steel posts of 200mm diameter, driven (screwed or piled) into the ground, without the need for concrete foundations to a depth of approximately 1.50m.
+Towards the southern extent of area E the panel arrays will be secured by concrete ballast, i.e. no requirement for supporting posts to break the ground. - 2.5.4 The arrays will be connected to transformers and switch gear which will allow electricity to be transferred around the site at an appropriate voltage.
 These prefabricated containers will be set on concrete bases.
-These will subsequently connect to a proposed on site sub-station that will connect to the local distribution network grid via buried cables. - 2.5.5 In summary the following infrastructure will be installed: - PV panels and associated supporting frames and ground mounting; - 4 inverter and transformer stations (housed in prefabricated containers); - A sub station housed in a prefabricated container to allow connection to the Local Distribution Network: - Customer substation; - Fencing and CCTV; - Internal service road:
+These will subsequently connect to a proposed on site sub-station that will connect to the local distribution network grid via buried cables. - 2.5.5 In summary the following infrastructure will be installed: - PV panels and associated supporting frames and ground mounting; - 5 low voltage switch gear cabins (housed in prefabricated containers) and transformers - A sub station housed in a prefabricated container to allow connection to the Local Distribution Network; - Customer substation;